-One type of marketplace, the two-sided marketplace (i.e., platforms that connect buyers and sellers), has the darling of the investment community for the past decade.
+One type of marketplace, the two-sided marketplace (i.e., platforms that connect buyers and sellers), has been the darling of the investment community for the past decade.
 Its business model aligns perfectly with the VC approach to investing: It's difficult to get started, but with nearly unlimited upside potential if successful.

 A few specific qualities make online marketplaces so attractive:

 - Zero variable cost: While marketplaces require high upfront investment in tech and process, each new vendor or customer takes next to no additional effort

 - Data and personalization: As you get to know what customers want, you can make better suggestions for what else they can buy

-Pair this with the fact that between Amazon, eBay, and Alibaba, the marketplace model has led to many of tech’s largest success stories.
+Pair this with the fact that between Amazon, eBay, and Alibaba, the product marketplace model has led to many of tech’s largest success stories.
 And it’s no surprise product marketplaces have only grown in popularity.

 Within this world, most of the early investment and successes have come from marketplaces focused on selling products, typically physical goods.
 By comparison, marketplaces for services - ones that connect customers to humans to perform tasks - have lagged behind.

 Several factors have given product marketplaces an easier path to success:

 - Simple and consistent buying process: You can put anything into a cart, pay with a credit card, and get a box shipped to you.
 This lends itself to superstores like Amazon that can sell you everything at once.
 Services on the other hand are highly variable in how you fulfill (e.g., a consultation, document with edits, fixed faucet).